Last updated on May 12, 2022

 4. Report on Privacy News

+Keeping employees up–to–date on privacy news is another great way to raise privacy awareness in your business.
 Privacy news, especially if it is relevant to your industry, may interest many of your employees.
 You may choose to provide snippets from articles or rewrite and summarize news stories for your audience.

 5. Make Privacy Officers Open and Accessible